Biden surveys flood damage in Kentucky, pledges more US help - NewsBreak

 Biden surveys flood damage in Kentucky, pledges more US help

-LOST CREEK, Kentucky (AP) — President Joe Biden and first lady Jill Biden on Monday witnessed the damage from deadly and devastating storms that have resulted in the worst flooding in Kentucky’s history, as they visited the state to meet with families and first responders.
+LOST CREEK, Ky. — (AP) — President Joe Biden and first lady Jill Biden on Monday witnessed the damage from deadly and devastating storms that have resulted in the worst flooding in Kentucky's history, as they visited the state to meet with families and first responders.

 The Bidens were greeted warmly by Beshear and his wife, Britainy, when they arrived in eastern Kentucky.
 They immediately drove to see devastation from the storms in Breathitt County, stopping at the site of where a school bus, carried by floodwaters, was crashed into a partially collapsed building.